Written by

 Method 4: Rebuild MBR

 MBR, or Master Boot Record, is the first sector of the hard disk.
-Every time you insert the hard disk into your PC, the Windows operating system tools read MBR on your disk first to know how it is partitioned.
+Every time you insert the hard disk into your PC, the Windows operating system reads MBR on your disk first to know how it is partitioned.

-If the disk experiences MBR corruption, the operating system cannot retrieve data on it absolutely.
+If the disk experiences MBR corruption, the operating system cannot retrieve data on it for sure.
 That's when the "disk 1 unknown initialized" hit.
 You can follow the steps below to rebuild MBR or fix MBR:

 Method 5: Initialize the disk

-Initializing the disk indicates erasing everything on it, and then making it ready to use if it was not in service before.
+Initializing the disk indicates erasing everything on it, and then making it ready for further work with a new file system.
 If the hard drive stores no important files and data, a way to initialize the disk is a good idea.
+But if you store significant files on it, remember to fetch them out first.

-1. Right-click My Computer and Select Manage, then locate and open Disk Management.
+- Right-click My Computer and select Manage, then locate and open Disk Management.

-3. Select between the MBR partition style (Master Boot Record) and GPT partition style (GUID Partition Table), and then click the OK button.
-If you want to use this hard drive on various versions of Windows operating systems, you're recommended to select MBR, while the GPT disk is only supported on Windows 10 but isn't available for older OS versions.
+- Select between the MBR partition style (Master Boot Record) and GPT partition style (GUID Partition Table), and then click the OK button.
+If you want to use this hard drive on Windows operating systems released on different dates, you're recommended to select MBR.
+GPT disk is only supported on Windows 10 but isn't available for older OS versions.

-4. Select and right-click the unallocated space on the drive and then select New Simple Volume
+- Select and right-click the unallocated space on the drive and then select New Simple Volume.

 After the initialization process, go to This PC or Disk Management to check if the hard drive is fixed.